From a bustling capital to the silky beaches, there are a ton of things to do in Malaysia.

 Things to Do in Kuala Lumpur

 Hopefully, you’re not afraid of heights, as the twin skyscrapers of the Petronas Towers were recognized as the tallest buildings in the world when they were completed back in 1998.
 Its most anticipated feature is the Skybridge, where you can catch a breathtaking view of the city, completely free of charge.
 Make sure that you line up early though, as they only give out a limited number of passes daily.

 If you do miss out on the queue, you can still visit Suria KLCC located at the base of the building for all your shopping needs.
 Tired of the busy city scene?
 You can also visit KLCC Park and enjoy the greenery of the 50-acre garden.

 Perdana Botanical Gardens

-Previously known as Lake Gardens, this place serves as a welcome respite for those wanting to get away from the bustle of the city life.
-Tourists can enjoy the capital’s rich collection of flower gardens and animal parks while strolling, jogging or simply relaxing at the park.
+Previously known as Lake Gardens, this place serves as a welcome respite for those wanting to get away from the bustle of city life.
+Tourists can enjoy the capital’s rich collection of flower gardens and animal parks while strolling, jogging, or simply relaxing at the park.

 You can also bask in the beauty of Malaysia’s national flower, the hibiscus, which is showcased in the orchid gardens.
 Perdana Botanical Gardens is absolutely worth visiting even if it’s just to relax from the hustle and bustle of the city for a couple of hours.